Stafford's TD pass after Rodgers' turnover leads Rams past Jets | TSN

 Stafford's TD pass after Rodgers' turnover leads Rams past Jets

-EAST RUTHERFORD, N.J.
-(AP) — Matthew Stafford threw a go-ahead 11-yard touchdown pass to Tyler Higbee early in the fourth quarter after a turnover by Aaron Rodgers and the Los Angeles Rams beat the New York Jets 19-9 on Sunday for their fourth consecutive victory.
+“I didn’t know I was going to have to jump,” said Higbee, who made his season debut after tearing the ACL and MCL in his right knee in the playoffs last January.
+"I met a lot of guys at the pylon and I lowered my shoulder trying to get in there.
+Then I saw a little opening and thought I’d take it.

+“In the air, it felt a little bit like ‘Space Jam’ Michael Jordan with his arm out there.
+This has got to get in.”

-The Rams (9-6), who have won five of six, maintained their spot atop the NFC West standings with the victory after a slow start against the Jets (4-11) on a day when it was a frosty 23 degrees (minus-5 Celsius) at kickoff.
+It was — and it turned out to be the winning score as the Rams (9-6) got their fourth straight victory and maintained their spot atop the NFC West standings after a slow start against the Jets (4-11) on a day when it was a frosty 23 degrees (minus-5 Celsius) at kickoff.

+“A strange game,” Rams coach Sean McVay acknowledged after several long possessions by both teams throughout the day.

 But Los Angeles' defense, which struggled most of the game against Rodgers and New York's offense, came up with a momentum-turning play.

-With the game tied at 9 early in the fourth quarter, Kam Curl sacked Rodgers on a blitz and forced a fumble that Jared Verse recovered at the Jets 21.
+After Joshua Karty tied it at 9 with a 38-yard field goal, Kam Curl sacked Rodgers on a blitz and forced a fumble that Jared Verse recovered at the Jets 21.

-Three plays later, Stafford found Higbee — making his season debut after missing the first 14 games with a knee injury — for a go-ahead 11-yard touchdown that made it 16-9.
+“As I was falling, it landed right on top of me,” Verse said.
+“One of those things: right place at the right time.”

 Rodgers limped a bit off the field after the strip-sack and briefly went to the injury tent, but returned on the Jets' next series.